-Since the inflationary environment began in 2021, the overall food and beverage industry has been facing significant cost increases across raw materials, packaging materials, fuel, energy, and agricultural commodities, including but not limited to edible oils (soybean, coconut, canola, and palm), wheat, durum, coffee, corn, oats, tomatoes, cucumbers, and eggs.
+During the six months ended June 30, 2022, the Company continues to experience significant cost increases compared to 2021 across raw materials, packaging materials, fuel, energy, and agricultural commodities, including but not limited to edible oils (soybean, palm, coconut, and canola), durum, wheat, oats, coffee, eggs, corn, cucumbers, and tomatoes, cucumbers, and eggs.
 In particular, the price of eggs has risen in 2022 in part due to a wave of avian flu which has impacted the supply of chickens and turkeys in the United States.